What is psikat?

 1. Select current FX column

-2. Select all FX columns on current track (if more than one)
+2. Select all FX columns on current track

-3. Extend to include note columns for that track
+3. Extend to include note columns

-4. Select all tracks (notes + FX)
+4. Select all tracks

 • Selections can span multiple voices, tracks, FX columns, and rows

-• Escape — clear the current selection
+• Escape - clear the selection

 FX Columns